oumsamon/Express_Postman_Routers/README.md

 - Using the newly retrieved people data (in `db/people.json`), build out the Person model.
 Include all of the properties.
 - Build out the Show model.
-Include the following properties:
+The following properties are just SOME of the ones you will need to have in your model ... examine your data to determine all of the properties the Show model will need:
   - url
   - name
   - language